aspect-build/aspect-cli-plugin-template/README.md

 1. Find-and-replace `hello-world` with your plugin name.
 1. Find-and-replace `github.com/aspect-build/aspect-cli-plugin-template` with the name of your Go module.
 See <https://go.dev/doc/modules/developing>
+1. Start coding on your features!
-1. Delete everything above the SNIP line below, and start coding on your features!
+1. Delete everything above the SNIP line below, and replace it with info about your plugin.
+Consider showing off your new Bazel behavior with a little animated demo of your terminal!
+We highly recommend [asciinema](https://asciinema.org).

 ---------- %<  SNIP %< ------------